 Standing out in the sea of online resources can be tough even for established publishers.
 And for those who are new to the industry, it’s even more terrifying.

 Being on top of the search engine results is a never-ending competition that will go on for years.
-That’s why more and more types of content are being made to cater different needs of different types of readers.
+That’s why more and more types of content are being made to cater to different needs of different types of readers.

 For content marketers, there’s a type of content that will help their blogs rank higher in search engines and drive traffic for years.
-This content offers a long-term value and is a very smart move to add into your own blog.
+This content offers a long-term value and is a very smart move to add to your own blog.

 It’s called “evergreen” content.